hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 ```

-#### Initialization On Startup
+#### Initializing Map on Startup

-You can use the `MapLoader.loadAllKeys` API to pre-populate the in-memory map when the map is first touched/used.
-If `MapLoader.loadAllKeys` returns NULL then nothing will be loaded.
+To pre-populate the in-memory map when the map is first touched/used, use the `MapLoader.loadAllKeys` API.

+If `MapLoader.loadAllKeys` returns NULL, then nothing will be loaded.
 Your `MapLoader.loadAllKeys` implementation can return all or some of the keys.
-For example, you may select and return only the `hot` keys. `MapLoader.loadAllKeys` is the fastest way of pre-populating the map since Hazelcast will optimize the loading process by having each node loading its owned portion of the entries.
+For example, you may select and return only the `hot` keys. `MapLoader.loadAllKeys` is the fastest way of pre-populating the map since Hazelcast will optimize the loading process by having each cluster member load its owned portion of the entries.

 The `InitialLoadMode` configuration parameter in the class [`MapStoreConfig`](https://github.com/hazelcast/hazelcast/blob/5f4f6a876e572f91431ad22f01ad5af9f5837f72/hazelcast/src/main/java/com/hazelcast/config/MapStoreConfig.java) has two values: `LAZY` and `EAGER`.
 If `InitialLoadMode` is set to `LAZY`, data is not loaded during the map creation.
 If it is set to `EAGER`, the whole data is loaded while the map is created and everything becomes ready to use.
 Also, if you add indices to your map with the [`MapIndexConfig`](https://github.com/hazelcast/hazelcast/blob/da5cceee74e471e33f65f43f31d891c9741e31e3/hazelcast/src/main/java/com/hazelcast/config/MapIndexConfig.java) class or the [`addIndex`](#indexing) method, then `InitialLoadMode` is overridden and `MapStoreConfig` behaves as if `EAGER` mode is on.

 Here is the `MapLoader` initialization flow:

-1. When `getMap()` is first called from any node, initialization will start depending on the value of `InitialLoadMode`.
+1. When `getMap()` is first called from any member, initialization will start depending on the value of `InitialLoadMode`.
 If it is set to `EAGER`, initialization starts.
 If it is set to `LAZY`, initialization does not start but data is loaded each time a partition loading completes.
-2. Hazelcast will call `MapLoader.loadAllKeys()` to get all your keys on one of the nodes.
+2. Hazelcast will call `MapLoader.loadAllKeys()` to get all your keys on one of the members.
-3. That node will distribute keys to all other nodes in batches.
+3. That member will distribute keys to all other members in batches.
-4. Each node will load values of all its owned keys by calling `MapLoader.loadAll(keys)`.
+4. Each member will load values of all its owned keys by calling `MapLoader.loadAll(keys)`.
-5. Each node puts its owned entries into the map by calling `IMap.putTransient(key,value)`.
+5. Each member puts its owned entries into the map by calling `IMap.putTransient(key,value)`.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *If the load mode is `LAZY` and when the `clear()` method is called (which triggers `MapStore.deleteAll()`), Hazelcast will remove **ONLY** the loaded entries from your map and datastore.
 Since the whole data is not loaded for this case (`LAZY` mode), please note that there may be still entries in your datastore.*
 <br></br>